Chocolate Chip Oatmeal Cookies

 Instructions

-2. When cookies are ready to bake, preheat the oven to 350°F. Prepare a cookie baking pan with parchment paper, or use a silicone baking mat.
+1. When cookies are ready to be baked, preheat oven to 350°F. Meanwhile, prepare a cookie baking pan with parchment paper, or use a silicone baking mat.

-3. Measure and set aside rolled oats, oat flour, baking powder, cinnamon, chocolate chips and coconut.
-Mix thoroughly to combine.
+3. Measure and mix until combined the flour, rolled oats, baking powder, baking soda, cinnamon, chocolate chips and coconut then set this aside.

-4. Add to a blender, the dates along with soaking water.
-Then add the nut and seed butter and vanilla.
+4. Add to blender, dates with soaking water, nut and seed butter and vanilla.
 Blend until smooth.

 7. Bake for 20 – 25 minutes.
 After cooled, keep in an airtight container in the fridge.

-• Oat flour can be made in a blender.
-Just add oats to blender and pulverize until you have flour.
+• Oat flour can be purchased, made in a flour mill or pulverized in a blender.